Birth registration

 What is a Birth Certificate?

-A birth certificate is a legal document which establishes:
+A birth certificate is a legal document that establishes:

 • Place of birth